 - Black ice can fool drivers into thinking it’s water, making it one of the most slippery road conditions.
-Keep an eye out under bridges and overpasses, and in shady spots and intersections where it’s likely to form.
+Keep an eye out for black ice under bridges and overpasses, and in shady spots and intersections where it’s likely to form.

 - In the chance you begin to skid, take your foot off the gas and shift to neutral quickly, then steer in the direction you want to go.
 Before the rear wheels stop skidding, shift to drive and gently press the accelerator.
 Do not slam on the brakes.

 Many winter hazards are unrelated to driving a truck and trucking companies often see a spike in worker’s compensation claims during winter months.
 Icy running boards, steps and trailer decks increase the likelihood for slips and falls.
 To prevent accidents:

 - Always be on the lookout for thin ice on dock steps, tractor steps, cat-walks, ICC bars and in parking lots.